aws-samples/sample-developer-tutorials/tuts/044-amazon-managed-grafana-gs/amazon-managed-grafana-gs.md

 aws grafana describe-workspace --workspace-id g-abcd1234
 ```

 Replace `g-abcd1234` with your workspace ID.
-The workspace status will initially be "CREATING".
-Wait until the status changes to "ACTIVE" before proceeding:
+The workspace status will initially be `CREATING`.
+Wait until the status changes to `ACTIVE` before proceeding:

 ```
 {